 Historicism is predicated on saying The Temple Paul refers to in II Thessalonians 2 is the same one he means in the Corinthian Epistles and Ephesians 2.
 My issue there is mainly that Paul clearly means something unmistakable.
 Even so the idea that the literal and symbolic meaning could both true is possible, I have for many reason become convinced The Antichrist will be within The Church.
 But the issues with saying The Pope fulfilled this already are endless.

-I firmly believe the Eschatological portions of the Thessalonians Epistles were Paul's commentary on the Olivite Discourses.
+I firmly believe the Eschatological portions of the Thessalonian Epistles were Paul's commentary on the Olivite Discourses.
 Jesus didn't use the word Temple there, in both Matthew and Mark there is no denying he is using geographical terms.

 Mark 13's Abomination of Desolation reference has often been interpreted to imply the location of The Temple but not necessary require the building itself to still be standing.
 Which is why many have seen Hadrian's Temple built after the Bar Kokhba Revolt as fulfilling this.

 However most of my fellow Futurists feel Matthew 24 saying "in" and 'Holy Place" mean inside a Temple building.
-But in fact the Greek terminology there can refer to outside as well as inside location, the word for "in" is sometimes also translated "on".
+But in fact the Greek terminology there can refer to an outside as well as inside location, the word for "in" is sometimes also translated "on".